-Each partner will keep this pseudo-ID on his side, in particular it will be stored by the Data Controller.
+Each partner will keep the link between the hash and the participant's identity on his side, in particular it will be stored by the Data Controller.
 BrainSigns, as Data Manager of the project, will receive only the anonymous data label containing the partner's name and the participant's order.
 An example is reported below:

-Mapping on Data Conti roller's Side Label uploaded on server (BrainSigns) 03RM0001045LBAE EX001 EX001
+Mapping on Data Contr roller's Side Label uploaded on server (BrainSigns) RVNN03RM0001045LBAE EX001 EX001